 If you are after a grippy trail come fell shoe with a good amount of cushioning that can tackle running on the road for a prolonged period.
 Something you can spend all day in, then the Supertrac 3 could be just what you are looking for.

 Sold on them and want a pair right now?
 The men’s are available here >> and the women’s are available here >> Or if you are not quite convinced, pop down to the Accelerate Running Store and try a pair out now.

-This entry was posted in Buzz, Team Accelerate, Tested & Abused!, What's New and tagged Accelerate, Fell Running, Mountain Running, Racing Shoes, Review, running made easy, Team Accelerate, teamacceleratescott, trail running.
+This entry was posted in Buzz, Team Accelerate, Tested & Abused!, What's New and tagged Accelerate, Fell Running, Mountain Running, Racing Shoes, Review, running made easy, Team Accelerate, teamacceleratescott, trail running by Accelerate Running Company.
 Bookmark the permalink.